Prong4107/scalpel/docs/src/content/concepts-howscalpelworks.md

 ## Dependencies

--   Scalpel embeds it's Python library in it's .jar file and unzips it when Burp loads the extension.
+-   Scalpels Python library is embedded in a JAR file and is unzipped when Burp loads the extension.
 -   Scalpel requires external dependencies and will install them using `pip` when needed.
--   Scalpel will always use a venv for every action, hence it will never modify your global Python installation.
+-   Scalpel will always use a virtual environment for every action.
+Hence, it will never modify the user's global Python installation.
--   Scalpel uses a project calls Jep to communicate with Python, which requires to have a JDK installed on your machine.
+-   Scalpel relies on [Jep](https://github.com/ninia/jep/) to communicate with Python.
+It requires to have a JDK installed on your machine.
--   User Scripts are executed in a venv the user can select in the "Scalpel" tab.
+-   User scripts are executed in a virtual environment selected from the `Scalpel` tab.
 -   Scalpel provides a terminal with a shell running in the selected venv to allow you to easily install packages.
 -   You can add existing venvs or create new ones using the dedicated GUI.
 -   All data is stored in the `~/.scalpel` directory.